hypermine-bc/hypersign-quickstart/README.md

 });

 ```
-- Run the server using `node app.js`
+- Run the server using `node app.js`.
+The server (client's) will start running on `http://localhost:8000`

 Try accessing `/` endpoint, you will get the response `This is public` immediately.
 Whereas, when you try to access `/test` endpoint, you will see a login page with QRCode but if `--no-passoword-less` option is set then you will see login form with username and password textboxes.
 You can either provide username and passoword (in case of `--no-passoword-less`) or scan the QRCode using `Hypersign Mobile app` to authenticate youself.
 Once you are authenticated, you can see access the protected resource i.e `This is protected` in this case.

 The `/test` endpoint is protected using `keycloak.protect()` middleware which authenticates the user using keycloak and hs-auth servers and redirects the call to the provided `REDIRECT_URI`.
 You can donwload the full node js from [here](https://github.com/keycloak/keycloak-nodejs-connect/tree/master/example).

+## Further reading

+Complete registration and login flow of this application can be understood from [here](https://github.com/hypermine-bc/hypersign/blob/master/docs/registration_%26_login.md#registration).